AussieDavo/SharePointHealthReport/README.md

 Script run time: 30 seconds (on average)

-Compatibility: SharePoint 2016 and 2013 (not yet tested on earlier versions on SharePoint or SharePoint 2019)
+Compatibility: SharePoint 2016 and 2013 (not yet tested on earlier versions of SharePoint or SharePoint 2019)

 - IIS Application Pool Status
 - IIS Web Site Status